CrashCash/GarageDoorServer/README.md

   Add a file in /etc/syslog.d containing:

 ''''
 module(load="omrelp")   # provides reliable remote logging support
                         # need to install the Debian rsyslog-relp package

 local0.* :omrelp:desktop.lan:2514
 ''''

+where "desktop.lan" is the name of the server machine.

 * On the server:

   Add a file in /etc/syslog.d containing:

 ''''
 module(load="imrelp")   # provides reliable remote logging support
                         # need to install the Debian rsyslog-relp package

 input(type="imrelp" port="2514" maxDataSize="10k")
 ''''